-Free or reduced-cost housing: For those service members who are required to live on base, they can enjoy living for free in the barracks or dorms.
-Service members who receive a housing allowance are offered affordable housing options on base or out in town through the housing office on base.
+Free or reduced-cost housing: For those service members who are required to live on the installation, they can enjoy living for free in the barracks or dorms.
+Service members who receive a housing allowance are offered affordable housing options on the installation or in town through the housing office.

 Affordable life insurance: Service members are automatically signed up for Servicemembers’ Group Life Insurance through their branch.
 It offers low-cost coverage to service members for up to $400,000 at only $29 per month.

 Free financial help: The military provides free financial perks to service members like financial counseling and tax services through Military OneSource.
 Your service member can be coached through several money-related issues like budgeting and money management, and MilTax allows them to easily prepare and file their taxes every year.